Xytabich/UNet/README.md

 Each network tick, messages are packed into a packet (up to 144 bytes) and sent.

 ### <a name="SystemProblems"></a> System problems:
-- Slowness...
-This is the main problem, the speed of sending a packet is approximately comparable to a ping.
+- Slowness ...
+This is the main problem, the packet sending rate is 200ms (but actually more).
-Therefore, you can look at the ping and find out at what speed the packets are sent.
-Considering that the maximum packet size is 144 bytes, and the ping is about 200ms, you can get a speed of about 720 bytes/s (or 5.76kbits/s).
+Considering that the maximum packet size is 144 bytes, you can get a speed of about 720 bytes/s (or 5.76 kbps).
-- Loss of packets (this is why I created the network system).
-Since the data is synchronized through an unreliable channel, data can be lost (in my tests, the loss was about 60%), which greatly reduces the transfer rate.
+- Packet loss (that's why I created a network system).
+Since the data is synchronized over an unreliable channel, data may be lost (in my tests, the loss was about 60%), which greatly reduces the transfer rate.
 - Delivery speed is the time it takes for a message to reach other players.
-You can recognize it like this: ping * 2.
-For me it's around 400-500ms, which is pretty damn slow.
+In my tests, this time was about 400ms.

 ## <a name="SystemInfo"></a> System info
 The system consists of three main components and one auxiliary: